Jesse-TD/Jesse-Incoom/README.md

 # Welcome to My GitHub! 👋

 Hello!
-I’m Jesse Incoom, a passionate student/researcher, eager to use data science for impactful causes like housing, food and water scarcity, and medical technology.
+I’m Jes, a passionate student/researcher, eager to use data science for impactful causes like housing, food and water scarcity, and medical technology.
 You'll find a mix of my academic projects, personal explorations, and professional growth here.

 ## 📖 Table of Contents
 - [Background](#-Background)